 We didn’t have to wait long for action.
-Just two hands in, Elton Tsang took the chip lead from Andrew Pantling.
-When the two clashed again on the next hand and Tsang came out on top, Pantling had lost two-thirds of his stack and Tsang now had a big chip lead.
-Looking back we can say that these were two of the most pivotal hands of the final table; we just didn’t know it yet.
+Just two hands in, Elton Tsang took the chip lead from Andrew Pantling and when the two clashed again on the next hand, with Tsang coming out on top, Pantling had lost two-thirds of his stack while Tsang now had a big chip lead.
+Looking back we can say that these were two of the most pivotal hands of the final table, we just didn’t know it yet.
 They're so pivotal because at this point Tsang’s stack was over 47,000,000.
 During the entirety of the final table, no other player would get their hands on a stack that big.

 With Katz as the clear short stack, it became almost a four-handed tournament as Pantling and Steven (the other short stacks) were handcuffed.
 Again Katz found a hand to get his stack in with, and again he held as his ace-king dodged the jack-nine suited of Elton Tsang.

-Just a few minutes later, six became five.
+Just a few minutes later, six came five.
 Andrew Pantling, who was the start of day chip leader, took his last stand with a suited king but didn’t get there against Tsang’s ace-high.
-Usually the first in the money finish opens the floodgates but not in this instance as another 20 hands occurred before Cary Katz was knocked out in fifth.
-In the hand in question, James Bord opened, Elton Tsang three-bet with king-jack and Katz called all in for less than the three-bet with ace-jack.
+Usually the first in the money finish opens the floodgates but not in this instance as another twenty hands occurred before Cary Katz was knocked out in fifth.
+In the hand in question James Bord opened, Elton Tsang three-bet with king-jack and Katz called all-in for less than the three-bet with ace-jack.
 Bord folded.
-A king on the flop was a dagger to Katz’s tournament hopes and neither the turn nor the river saved him.
+A king on the flop was a dagger to Katz’s tournament hopes and neither the turn nor river saved him.

 While Tsang was out of sight as the clear chip leader, James Bord, Rick Salomon and Gurtovoy were all bunched together in the 15-25 big blind range.
 This created a dynamic where Tsang could pick up a lot of pots, but all three had enough chips to three-bet shove to keep their stack buoyant.
 It was, though, inevitable that two of these stacks would clash at one point and so it proved.
 On an ace-high flop, Anatoly Gurtovoy and James Bord created a pot of around 30 million.
 Both had top pair but Gurtovoy’s kicker was better and Bord was kicked out in fourth earning €2,100,000.